h-cel/hamster/README.md

 #### A few more notes on flags...
 - Short flags available!
 See `python main.py -h` for details (e.g., `-–ayyyy`can be replaced with `-ay` and `--tdiagnosis` can be replaced with `-dgn`).
-- Analysis is performed on a monthly basis: for an independent analysis of months, the flag `--memento` is incorporated (default: True) and requires additional data for the previous month in 02_attribution.
+- Analysis is performed on a monthly basis: for an independent analysis of months, the flag `--memento` is incorporated (default: True).
+This flag requires additional data of the previous month, that is extracted from the trajectories or, if not available from the trajectories, read in from the binary FLEXPART files in a preloop.
+Hence, the smoothest workflow is obtained if flex2traj dumps trajectories that are one day longer than what is needed in 02_attribution (e.g., run `python main.py --steps 0 --ctraj_len 16` but `python main.py --steps 0 --ctraj_len 15` -- the preloop is not needed in this case).
 - The `expid` has to be used consistently for the settings between steps 1-2-3.
 Otherwise, source-sink relationships may be bias-corrected with other criteria (DANGER!).
 There is no proper check for this – the user has to make sure they are using everything correctly.
 Various regions or attribution methods can be run using separate directories.
 - There are quite a few flags for 02_attribution (e.g., refering to settings concerning the random attribution) and 03_biascorrection (e.g., refering to the applied time scale and the aggregation of the output) available.
 Please use the help option for details for now.
 - While the output of flex2traj could be adjusted through modifications in 00_flex2traj.py, currently, all other steps require the following 9 variables (and in that specific order): `parcel id`, `lon`, `lat`, `ztra1`, `topo`, `qvi`, `rhoi`, `hmixi`, `tti`.
 - If `--writestats True` is set for `--steps 2`, then the attribution statistics are written to a file `*_stats.csv` (absolute fraction of attributed precipitation, etc.).
 If `--writestats True` is set for `--steps 3`, then the validation statistics are written to a file `*_stats.csv` (bias in the sink region, the probability of detection etc.).
 - Use `--maskval -999` (or set maskfile="" in paths.txt) in combination with `--ctraj_len 0` to extract global 2-step trajectories for a global 'diagnosis' with flex2traj (data already available on the HPC).
-- The smoothest workflow is obtained if flex2traj dumps trajectories that are one day longer than what is needed in 02_attribution (e.g., run `python main.py --steps 0 --ctraj_len 16` but `python main.py --steps 0 --ctraj_len 15` -- the preloop is not needed in this case)

 #### A very basic example.
 1. Create a (global) netcdf file with a mask (value=1) for a specific region of interest, e.g., the Bahamas.
 2. Adjust the maskfile in `paths.txt`.
-3. Construct trajectories for parcels whose arrival+midpoints are over the Bahamas (don't forget to untar the binary FLEXPART simulations for this and the previous month):
+3. Construct trajectories for parcels whose arrival+midpoints are over the Bahamas (don't forget to untar the binary FLEXPART simulations for this and the previous month and the first day of the following month):
   ```python
   python main.py --steps 0 --ayyyy 2000 --am 6 --ctraj_len 16 --maskval 1
   ```